Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Introduction

-Here, using a statistical-physical modeling framework to explicitly downscale TCs, we physically simulate coastal flooding for entire coastal Bangladesh under different projected climates~\cite{emanuel2006statistical,emanuel2008hurricanes,lin2012physically}.
-Although other areas utilizing similar framework~\cite{lin2014heightened,neumann2015risks,garner2017impact,yin2021hazard} have been studied, none has been established for BoB.
-Our approach investigates the effects of climate change (including TC climatology change and probabilistic SLR) utilizing a downscaled track set~\cite{emanuel_tropical_2021}, which projects a ten-fold increase in the likelihood of extreme TC winds (exceeding 150 knots) by the end of the century under the high greenhouse gas emission scenario.
-The simulated synthetic TCs drive a validated hydrodynamic model~\cite{luettich1992adcirc} to simulate storm surges, including tides, using updated higher-accuracy regional bathymetry~\cite{krien2016improved}.
-We estimate the return period of coastal floods incorporating the combined effect of future TC climatology change and SLR and investigate flood distributions across seasons in intensity (severity) and frequency.
-We analyze the frequency that storms similar to the historically deadliest TC-induced coastal floods (Bhola and Gorky, tracks and fatalities can be found in Figure~\ref{fig:fig1}) might have in a warming climate.
+The coupled downscaling and hydrodynamic framework involves three primary components: synthetic TC downscaling, hydrodynamic simulation of storm tides, and statistical analysis incorporating bias correction.
+A brief description of the workflow using these components is as follows.
+We use a downscaled synthetic TC track set~\cite{emanuel_tropical_2021} to investigate the effects of climate change (including TC climatology change and probabilistic SLR) on Bangladesh's storm tides.
+Simulated synthetic TCs drive a verified hydrodynamic model~\cite{luettich1992adcirc} to simulate storm tides, dynamically incorporating astronomic tides and SLR using updated higher-accuracy regional bathymetry~\cite{krien2016improved,khan2022storm}.

-Although some scenario uncertainty exists, under IPCC6 SSP5-8.5, our results are somewhat alarming.
-They provide important insight to help Bangladesh contend with climate change's mounting impacts on its coastal communities.
-To summarize our findings:
+The simulated hydrodynamic storm-tide ensemble provides the results in this paper.
+Specifically, we estimate storm-tide return periods in present climate and future climate scenarios, including the combined effect of future TC climatology change and SLR.
+We then investigate storm tide distributions across seasons for severity and frequency.
+We additionally analyze the frequency that storms similar to the historically deadliest TC-induced storm tides (Bhola and Gorky, tracks and fatalities can be found in Figure~\ref{fig:fig1}) might have in a warming climate.